 During the course of a terminal illness, there usually comes some point where the owners and doctors agree that the most loving thing to do is to prevent more suffering.
-Sometimes, we can gain additional time with your pet through "hospice" care aimed at preventing pain or suffering, while accepting the terminal nature of the disease and so not putting the pet through any additional procedures, tests or treatments that may induce additional stress or pain.
-During this "hospice" period, treatments including pain medications, fluid administration, and other medications or treatment can help your pet end his life with dignity, comfort and happy times.
+Sometimes, we can gain additional time with your pet through hospice (or palliative) care aimed at preventing pain or suffering, while accepting the terminal nature of the disease and so not putting the pet through any additional procedures, tests or treatments that may induce additional stress or pain.
+During this "hospice" period, treatments including pain medications, fluid administration, and other medications or treatments can help your pet end his life with dignity, comfort and happy times.

 If the time comes when the owners and veterinarian agree that there is no realistic hope for a good quality of life for the pet because the pet is suffering and is no longer responding to supportive care, the final act of caring you can make for your pet is often to let him go with euthanasia.
 If euthanasia is out of the question for you, more aggressive hospice care including strong pain relievers and possibly sedatives to ensure maximum relief from suffering may be needed.